 One of the biggest mistakes most travelers to India make is wanting to visit a lot in a short time.
 India is so vast, with so many different cultures and traditions, that it is impossible to visit all of the country at one time.
 In my opinion, it is always better to see little and well, than visiting too many places with rush and stress.
 For this reason, I decided to visit only two states: Tamil Nadu and Kerala.

 For these reasons, I decided to start in South India.
-Although much less touristy than Northern India, Southern India is supposed to be quieter and perfect for first contact with the subcontinent.
-I flew from Istanbul to Chennai and visited Mamallapuram and Kanchipuram in Tamil Nadu; then took a night train to Kerala and visited Varkala, Alleppey, a yoga retreat near Kochi and Fort Kochi.
+Although much less touristy than Northern India, Southern India is supposed to be quieter and perfect for the first contact with the subcontinent.
+I flew from Istanbul to Chennai and visited Mamallapuram and Kanchipuram in Tamil Nadu; then took a night train to Kerala and visited Varkala, Alleppey and its backwaters, a yoga retreat near Kochi and Fort Kochi.

 Tamil Nadu, with its ancient temples, is the Hindu soul of the country.
 What I enjoyed the most were the scenes of everyday Indian life in the coastal town of Mamallapuram.
 Kerala, with its backwaters, surprised me with its tropical beaches and scenic landscapes.
 This state of communist tradition is also culturally diverse.
 In addition to stunning nature, there you will find lots of Hindu temples, mosques, churches and even synagogues.